firepear/gnatwren/README.md

 Reporting of the following data is implemented:

 - CPU name and average frequencies
-- CPU temperature (AMD K10 and Pi only)
+- CPU temperature (AMD K10, Intel, and Pi)
 - Uptime
 - Loadavg
 - Total, free, and available memory
-- GPU name, temperature, fan speed, and power stats (Nvidia and AMD)
+- GPU name, temperature, fan speed, and power stats (Nvidia and AMD; name for Intel)
 - Time since last check-in

 The following events are shown on the web status page:

 - CPU temperature
-  - Warning status if over 80C
+  - Warning status if CPU over 80C
-  - Critical status if over 90C
+  - Critical status if CPU over 90C
 - Last check-in
   - Critical status if more than 210s overdue
+  - Warning if a node ceases to be present in current data

 ## Visualization